 A formal written rate-setting methodology would provide clear procedures and specific documentation requirements for ensuring that insurance rates are being calculated consistently and the correct premium rates are being charged for TRIP.
-An independent review assists in ensuring calculations are accurate and conclusions are reasonable.

-Department management stated that the rate setting calculations are performed via formulas retained in electronic spreadsheets; therefore, staff did not consider written procedures documenting the methodology as necessary.
+Department management stated that the rate setting calculations are performed via formulas retained in electronic spreadsheets and staff resources have not been available to convert the electronic methodology into written procedures.

 Without a formal written rate-setting methodology, the Department cannot ensure that the insurance rates are being calculated consistently and correct premium rates being charged for TRIP are in accordance with State statutory requirements.
 In addition, over reliance on one individual for the calculation of TRIP insurance rates without a proper written rate-setting methodology subjects the State to potential disruption in the event that there are changes to that individual's employment status.
-(Finding Code No. 10-1)
+Also, failure to submit the required information to the Teachers' Retirement System by April 15th is noncompliance with the State Employees Group Insurance Act.
+(Finding Code No. 11-2, 10-1)